Resistor testing (Know if resistor is bad, open, short 2024)

 For efficient testing, you would require a special type of tweezers (totally optional) for SMDs like the below one.

-Using this type of tweezer will make the testing process much easy and fast.
+Using this type of tweezer will make the testing process much easier and faster.

 3. Using a component tester